Who God Is

 That that was what my rabbi meant.
 God was anything I wanted him to be.
 I don’t think of God anymore as the world’s scapegoat, but as a comforting possibility.
 We don’t know why things happen in our lives.
 All those words are ways to conceptualize and think about the unknown in a constructive way.
 I’m still figuring out exactly what God is to me, but that’s where I should be.
 I’m on a journey that is uniquely mine.
 My perception of Him will probably be constantly changing.
 The point is to learn something about myself.

-Hannah Berkowitz is 16 years old and a 10th grader at Phillips Academy, Andover, Massachusetts.
-She enjoys reading, writing, listening, and loves small animals.
+Hannah Berkowitz is in the 11th grade at Phillips Academy in Andover, Massachusetts.
+She enjoys reading, writing, and listening, and loves small animals.